Celebrating Black Friday?

 Hoping not to blow it, hoping no one else’s grandma had the same hang-tight-in-the-center-of-the-rack plan, I’d nervously nod my head in understanding.
 “Okay, good.
 Tic Tac?”
 Oh yes, please, give me all the tangerine Tic Tacs!

 In we’d go, rack after rack in store after store, a blur of a half day and then done.
 Just like the cooking was more to get the whole family together, the shopping wasn’t so much about the deal (although paying full retail was never an option).

 Remembering The Little Things

+It was seeing the looks of delight on our faces because she’d remembered an offhand comment way back in March about needing a green pair of Dittos.
 She’d noted the look of longing as we passed the girl in the iridescent purple Jellies, and she’d listened carefully (and with a straight face!) to my earnest 15-minute explanation of why I couldn’t possibly wear any type of hosiery other than white opaque tights because that’s what Lady Diana wore.

-It’s ironic, and unfair, that a woman who got so much sheer joy out of remembering the little things in order to delight her family went on to die of Alzheimer’s disease.
+It’s ironic and unfair that a woman who got so much sheer joy out of remembering the little things in order to delight her family went on to die of Alzheimer’s disease.